kaleidos/django-sampledatahelper/doc/source/api.rst

     Return a key from a django choices list

-.. function:: db_object(model)
+.. function:: db_object(model, raise_not_choices=True)

-    Return a random object from the model
+    Return a random object from the model.
+If no object found and raise_not_choices is True raises NotChoicesException.

-.. function:: db_object_from_queryset(queryset)
+.. function:: db_object_from_queryset(queryset, raise_not_choices=True)

-    Return a random object from the queryset
+    Return a random object from the queryset.
+If no object found and raise_not_choices is True raises NotChoicesException.